 Stanley Coren’s dog intelligence rankings were primarily based on obedience trials.
 This means that the top performing dogs, such as the Border Collies, were more likely to obey known commands.

-It’s difficult to standardize an IQ test for dogs because different dog breeds have different motivators.
+It’s extremely difficult to standardize an IQ test for dogs because different dog breeds and individual dogs have different motivators.
 Some dogs react much better to treats.
 Others, may react better to their favorite toy.

 Border Collies are more likely to comply because they love to work and will often obey commands for the sake of “working.”
 They are true workaholics with some of the best work ethics in the dogdom.
 Chihuahuas, on the other hand, are different.

 Stubborn Little Dogs

-Chihuahuas are known to be stubborn dogs.
-It doesn’t help that they’re strong-willed too.
+Chihuahuas are known to be notoriously stubborn dogs.
+Plus, it certainly doesn’t help that they’re strong-willed too.
 Despite being affectionate and loyal, they won’t necessarily obey your commands for the sake of obeying.

 In other words, Chihuahuas are motivated by other things.
 One owner gives an example of what her stubborn Chihuahua often does:

 They can be sooo stubborn!!
-My chi will protest during his walks and not budge no matter what I say.
-In the end I just carry him home..– Nikki L.
+My Chi will protest during his walks and not budge no matter what I say.
+In the end, I always end up just carrying him home..– Nikki L.

 Never try to force your Chihuahua into doing something.
 Coercion is the quickest way to bring out the stubborn nature of a Chihuahua.

 And like many other dog breeds, they don’t respond well to scolding or punishment.
 Rather, try using positive reinforcement.
 It works best with most dog breeds and the Chihuahua is no exception.